 Throughout his career, Schnettgoecke has held various leadership positions in Operations and Quality for tactical aircraft programs.
 He started his career in 1978 as a production mechanic.

 Schnettgoecke holds a bachelor's degree in Business Administration from Sterling College and a master's degree from Washington University Olin School of Business.

-He serves on The Conference Board Council for Six Sigma Executives, the Executive Board at Christian Hospital in St. Louis and the board of directors for the St. Louis Regional Chamber and Growth Association.
+He serves on The Conference Board Council for Six Sigma Executives, the Executive Board at Christian Hospital in St. Louis and the board of directors for the St. Louis Regional Chamber.